Digiwise is a tool that simplifies the digital legacy planning process.

 Product Design / User Experience Design

 Passing on our possessions to the next generations simply meant to pass on the paper files and properties in the past.
 But in this digital era, we now own so many valuable belongings in the intangible form.
-However, the concept of digital legacy is still not familiar to many people, and the process of creating a digital will still takes place in the traditional paper form.
-In fact, the lack of digital will has created many problems in the recent years.
+However, the concept of digital legacy is still not familiar to many people, and the process of creating a digital will still take place in the traditional paper form.
+In fact, the lack of digital will has created many problems in recent years.
 Therefore, we came to this initial problem to tackle: is there a simple and easy way to plan for a digital will?

 With the general intention to facilitate user’s understanding and actual planning on their digital legacy, the digiwise product is consisted of 3 main steps: Inform, Plan and Communicate.
 During the onboarding process, users will learn about how the app work as well as setting up their personal profile.
 In the planning process, users start by both discovering related information and choosing among policy-aligned planning options.
 Users will also have the option to select default plans for each asset category to speed up their planning process.
 When unsure about their decisions, Digiwise can facilitate a conversation with their beloved ones to discuss on the decisions.
 After they finish, the users will be able to export the plan into a digital will and send it to their selected executors to confirm and getting the will legitimized.